korken89/smlang-rs/README.md

 ### State machine context

-The definition of a state machine needs a context to be defined, the context is data that is available to all states within the state machine and persists between state transitions:
+The state machine needs a context to be defined.
+The `StateMachineContext` is generated from the `statemachine!` proc-macro and is what implements guards and actions, and data that is available in all states within the state machine and persists between state transitions:

 ```rust
 statemachine!{